osg-htc/docs/docs/release/updating-to-osg-36.md

 ------------------------------

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
-    Due to potentially disruptive changes, contact your VO(s) to verify that they support HTTP-based data transfer before considering replacing your GridFTP service with XRootD.
+    Due to potentially disruptive changes, contact your collaboration(s) to verify that they support HTTP-based data transfer before considering replacing your GridFTP service with XRootD.
-    If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md)
+    If your collaboration(s) don't support these new protocols or you don't know which protocols your collaboration(s) support, install or remain on the [OSG 3.5 release series](notes.md)

 !!! bug "VOMS attribute mappings incompatible with `xrootd-multiuser` in OSG 3.6"